 Download the leaflet containing the exercise diagrams.

 It is essential to choose the right grade of trip for your level of cross-country skiing experience or ability.
-Please read our grading system carefully, and see the notes for each trip on the dates and prices page.
+Please read our grading system below carefully, and see the notes for each trip page.

 Grade 1 Beginners.